the campaign to zero airway safety deaths starts now.

 the campaign to zero

-Improper airway management is a vast problem in the healthcare industry which affects hundreds of thousands of lives every year.
-Many of the complications that cause these failures are preventable.
+Complications from managing patients’ airways are a vast problem in the healthcare industry which affects hundreds of thousands of lives every year.
+Many of the safety events that cause these complications are preventable.

 Through innovative thinking, extensive collaboration, accessible education, and evidence-based standardization, our mission is to improve patient safety related to Airway Management.